hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 ## alpha_to_coverage

-Sets whether this pass will use ’alpha to coverage’,
+Sets whether this pass will use `alpha to coverage`,

 @par
 Format: alpha_to_coverage &lt;on\|off&gt;